Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

         aggregate by timestamp every hour;
         ```

-5. The completed stream application is as follows.
+5. The completed stream worker is as follows.

     ```sql
     @App:name("TradeApp")